mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/rbac-provisioning.md

 ---
 aliases:
   - /docs/grafana/latest/enterprise/access-control/rbac-provisioning/
-description: Learn about RBAC provisioning and view an example YAML provisioning file that configures Grafana role assignments.
+description: Learn about RBAC provisioning and view an example YAML provisioning file that configures Mosaicoo role assignments.
 menuTitle: RBAC provisioning
-title: Grafana RBAC provisioning
+title: Mosaicoo RBAC provisioning
 weight: 60
 ---

-# Grafana RBAC provisioning
+# Mosaicoo RBAC provisioning

 You can create, change or remove [Custom roles]({{< relref "./manage-rbac-roles.md#create-custom-roles-using-provisioning" >}}) and create or remove [basic role assignments]({{< relref "./assign-rbac-roles.md#assign-a-fixed-role-to-a-basic-role-using-provisioning" >}}), by adding one or more YAML configuration files in the `provisioning/access-control/` directory.

 If you choose to use provisioning to assign and manage role, you must first enable it.

 Grafana performs provisioning during startup.
 After you make a change to the configuration file, you can reload it during runtime.
-You do not need to restart the Grafana server for your changes to take effect.
+You do not need to restart the Mosaicoo server for your changes to take effect.

 **Before you begin:**

-- Ensure that you have access to files on the server where Grafana is running.
+- Ensure that you have access to files on the server where Mosaicoo is running.

 **To manage and assign RBAC roles using provisioning:**

-1. Sign in to the Grafana server.
+1. Sign in to the Mosaicoo server.

-2. Locate the Grafana provisioning folder.
+2. Locate the Mosaicoo provisioning folder.

 3. Create a new YAML in the following folder: **provisioning/access-control**.
 For example, `provisioning/access-control/custom-roles.yml`